Have you ever had lower back pain?

 Bring the chin slightly forward and place it on the ground.
 Close the eyes and leave the body loose.
 Now slowly move your legs as much as possible.

-Benefits of Shalabhasana asana for back pain
+Benefits of Shalabhasana

 Do this asana according to your physical ability, raise your legs as much as you can.